InfamousMusicify/Kit/README.md

 *__Want a kit of items for new players who join your server?  or for a single player playthru?__
 Toggle between 4 Login Kits or turn off the login kit, add permissions for trusted players to use special kits or avoid cooldowns.
-Adds 5 Item kits and 2 Extra Kits!
+Adds 5 Item Kits and 2 Extra Kits!
 Accessible by /trigger commands or first login, all toggleable in the settings panel.*

 __Includes:__ Tools, Armor, Bow/Arrows, 3 Player Heads, a Welcome Book and a Command Book.  (and a few hidden extras)